Adriano de Micheli: Career

-In parallel to his racing career, in 1999 de Micheli began working as an instructor at the official Ferrari, Maserati and Alfa Romeo schools.
+In parallel to his racing career, in 1999, de Micheli began working as an instructor at the official Ferrari, Maserati and Alfa Romeo schools.
 He then continued to evolve in his teaching career representing the Ferrari and Maserati schools in various worldwide locations and directing various courses and receiving the “Best Instructor” award in 2006.

-In 2012 he opened an Exotic car driving experience based within the Las Vegas Motor Speedway.
+In 2012, De Micheli opened an Exotic car driving experience based within the Las Vegas Motor Speedway.